Grover's Algorithm for Question Answering: Introduction

 \section{Introduction}

 Recent developments in quantum computation have given rise to new and exciting applications in the field of Natural Language Processing (NLP).
-Pioneering work in this area is the DisCoCat framework \cite{coecke2010mathematical,Coecke_2013}, which introduces a compositional mapping between types and derivations of Lambek's typelogical grammars \cite{lambek1958mathematics,Lambek97} and a distributional semantics \cite{turney2010frequency} based on vector spaces, linear maps and tensor products.
-This allows for the representations of words as multi-partite quantum states, predicting that, when contracted with one another, the meaning of larger text fragments is encoded in the resulting quantum states.
-A number of theoretical advances have followed, for instance in expanding the toolbox of word representations with density matrices \cite{piedeleu2015open}, so as to achieve good results on discerning different word and phrase senses \cite{DBLP:journals/amai/SadrzadehKB18,bankova2019graded,meyer-lewis-2020-modelling}.
-Subsequent work has shown how to entertain simultaneously different possible interpretations of texts, either by looking at an incremental interpretation of the parsing process \cite{shiebler2020incremental}, or by considering a single representation for the multiple readings of syntactic ambiguities \cite{correia2020density,correia2020putting}.
+Pioneering work in this direction is the DisCoCat framework \cite{coecke2010mathematical,Coecke_2013}, which introduces a compositional mapping between types and derivations of Lambek's typelogical grammars \cite{lambek1958mathematics,Lambek97} and a distributional semantics \cite{turney2010frequency} based on vector spaces, linear maps and tensor products.
+In this framework, the interpretations of large text fragments are obtained by performing a tensor contraction between the tensor interpretations of individual words.
+To interpret text fragments taking into account their grammatical features, while staying in the vector space semantics, the dimension of the representation quickly scales, as it depends on the complexity of the syntactic type, which has been a limiting feature in vector-based semantics implementations \cite{wijnholds2020representation}.
+This motivates a representation of words as quantum states, counting on the potential of quantum computers to outperform the limitations of classical computation both in terms of memory use \cite{giovannetti2008quantum} and in processing efficiency \cite{arute2019quantum}.
+In this setting, words are represented as multi-partite quantum states, with the theory predicting that, when contracted with one another, the meaning of larger text fragments is encoded in the resulting quantum states.

-The challenge now is to implement these contractions in quantum circuits.
-To this end DisCoCirc \cite{coecke2019mathematics} introduces a different way of representing the meaning of a sentence, where certain words are seen as quantum gates that act as operators on input states representing other words.
+The challenge is now in implementing these contractions on quantum circuits.
+Circumventing this issue, DisCoCirc \cite{coecke2019mathematics} introduces a different way of representing the meaning of a sentence, where certain words are seen as quantum gates that act as operators on input states representing other words.
 The DisCoCirc approach uses quantum machine learning algorithms \cite{biamonte2017quantum} for NLP \cite{meichanetzidis2020quantum,coecke2020foundations} where circuit parameters, related to word representations, are then learned by classical optimization and used to predict different binary labels statistically, such as the answers to \textit{yes-no} questions \cite{meichanetzidis2020grammar}, topics of phrases, or the distinction between subject and object relative clauses \cite{lorenz2021qnlp}.